 Now, why is knowing this important?
-It is important because you will be working with values a whole lot.
+It is important because we will be working with values a whole lot.
 Working with them in a way that doesn't drive you insane is a good thing.
-There are two things you need to simplify your life working with values.
-You need to:
+There are just two things we need to simplify our life working with values.
+We need to:

 - Easily identify them